1. Black font is used for the area

 The following images are images that I have created using a program called GIMP (Generation Image Manipulation Program), I have looked at and studied fonts and presentation of the logos that local and national newspaper have, and I have taken what I have found out into consideration when I created the following images:

 For the image above, I have chosen to use a more delicate font.
 I feel that this isn't bold enough to be the title of a newspaper.
 It would not stand out on a newspaper.
 I also chose not to write'The Essex' in complete capitals.
 I feel that this is also not very bold and it does not stand out in the way that I want it to.
-The image above I have again used two different fonts, but this time, they are more similar.
-I feel that both fonts are fairly comical and cartoon-like.
-This isn't appropriate for the newspaper that I want to create.

 In this image (above) I chose to use a more serious, blunt and standard font.
 I do feel that this font is fairly appropriate for the type of newspaper that I want to create.
 I also like having 'The Essex' lined up with 'Heart', but I think I prefer having 'The Essex' central above 'Heart'.